This reading is also available in PDF.

 Still other Scheme procedures, such as

-display, require at least a certain number of arguments, but
+display, require at least a certain number of parameters, but

-will accept one or more additional arguments if they are provided.
+will accept one or more additional parameters if they are provided.
 For

 example, the arity of